 A lot of our clients ask us about adverts and social paid-for boosting.
 Is it useful?
 Is it expensive?
 How does it work?

-Yes, social media boosting is useful and has been proven to work in reaching new audiences that can often be hard to find using only ‘organic’ means of finding them.
+Yes, social media boosting is a great tool and has been proven to work in reaching new audiences that can often be hard to find using only ‘organic’ means of finding them.
 All you need to do is to get your target audience right to avoid spending money needlessly on people who aren’t likely to lead to a sale.

-You advertise on Instagram via Facebook Ads Manager by either choosing to boost a post from within Instagram that will then hop you into Facebook Ads Manager to set it up and pay for it, or you boost a post from within Facebook and check the box ‘Run promotion on Instagram’ to run the same creative across both platforms.
+You can advertise on Instagram via Facebook Ads Manager and Business Suite by either choosing to boost a post from within Instagram that will then hop you into Facebook Ads Manager to set it up and pay for it, or you boost a post from within Facebook and check the box ‘Run promotion on Instagram’ to run the same creative across both platforms.

 When boosting you can choose between boosting a post to “people who liked your page and their friends” or to “people you choose through targeting”.
 Choosing who to target is a really effective way of reaching out to people through location, interests, demographics, relationships status, spending power etc..

 Here are 3 tricks you should take into consideration:

 - Use an eye-catching image with little or no text, people are more likely to interact if they like your post or are interested by its content.
 Facebook also penalises images with text by either not showing them at all, or charging you more for the privilege!